 Employees do not get a lot of pats on the back

 Big Food employers don't come much more highly rated than ConAgra: the firm is noted for providing an excellent quality of life for employees.

 ConAgra Foods fills the refrigerators, freezers, and pantries of most households.
 The company makes and markets name-brand packaged and frozen foods that are sold widely across the US, including in Wal-Mart stores.
-ConAgra's cornucopia of America's best-known brands includes Banquet, Chef Boyardee, Egg Beaters, Healthy Choice, and Marie Callender.
+ConAgra's cornucopia of America's best-known brands includes Banquet, Birds Eye, Chef Boyardee, Egg Beaters, Healthy Choice, and Marie Callender.
 Around 50 factories scattered across the Midwest, New England, and Sunbelt regions of the US as well as Canada, Mexico, and India manufacture ConAgra's many products.
 ConAgra began as a flour-milling company in Nebraska in 1919 and over the decades transformed into a consumer goods company.

 Sales and Marketing

 Wal-Mart, ConAgra's largest customer, accounts for about a quarter of sales.

 ConAgra has relatively high annual advertising costs, which go toward media advertising, consumer incentives, and trade promotions.
 Products reach customers through various retail channels.

 ConAgra's sales are shaped by its active acquisition and divestment program.
 Lower sales in 2016 and 2017 coincided with a number of divestitures but sales have subsequently risen thanks to the acquisition of Pinnacle Foods.